 Buy ‘dancing with the devil: the art of starting over’ Album on Apple Music & Amazon

 “Melon Cake” Lyrics Meaning and Song Review

-Demi Lovato has opened up about her eating disorders and the restrictions her managers had on her to ‘protect’ her career.
+Demi Lovato has opened up about their eating disorders and the restrictions their managers had on them to ‘protect’ their career.
 She talked about the feeling of running into the ground to maintain a certain image that the industry considered was appropriate.
 This obviously would have lead to the other problems she endured such as substance abuse and mental health issues.

-In 2019, in an interview with Ashley Graham, Demi talked about how she developed her eating disorder and how her alleged recovery process lead to more issues;
+In 2019, in an interview with Ashley Graham, Demi talked about how she developed their eating disorder and how their alleged recovery process lead to more issues;

 “I thought the past few years was [my] recovery from an eating disorder when it actually was just [me] completely falling into it.
 And I just realized that maybe my symptoms weren’t as obvious as before, but it was definitely an eating issue.